jorroll/rschedule/docs/usage/operators/README.md

 You must provide a `maxDuration` argument that represents the maximum possible duration for a single occurrence.
 If this duration is exceeded, a `MergeDurationOperatorError` will be thrown.

-- For your convenience, you can globally set a default `MergeDurationOperator#maxDuration` via `RScheduleConfig.MergeDurationOperator.defaultMaxDuration`.

 Example:

 ```typescript